needle-mirror/com.unity.polyspatial.visionos/Documentation~/FAQ.md

 ## Q: My TextMeshPro text shows up as Pink glyph blocks or My TextMeshPro text is blurry**
 * Locate the shader graphs included in the visionOS Package (visionOS/Resources/Shaders) and right click -> Reimport.

+## Q: My content is too dark in visionOS simulator**
+* In the visionOS simulator, try using Device -> Erase All Content and Settings and/or switching to a different environment (Museum (Day) versus Living Room (Day), for instance).